nodecopter/nodecopter.com/organize.md

 <h3 id="schedule-drinks-demos"><a href="#schedule-drinks-demos">6pm - The Final: Drinks & Demos</a></h3>

 Tell the teams that the day is coming to a close.
-If a teams wants to demonstrate what they were working on that day, they have the floor and can show off what crazy stuff their drone can do!
+If a team wants to demonstrate what they were working on that day, they have the stage and can show off what crazy stuff their drone can do!

 Experience has shown that it's best to only allow visitors for the demo time.
 Having